lukas681/lukasretschmeier.de-eureka/content/homepage/about.md

 I am a third-year *PhD* student at <a href="https://www.rasmuspagh.net/providentia/">Providentia</a> at <a href="https://barc.ku.dk/">BARC</a> at the *University of Copenhagen* under the supervision of <a href="https://rasmuspagh.net/">*Rasmus Pagh*</a>.
 My research area is that of <a href="https://dl.acm.org/doi/10.1007/11681878_14">Differential Privacy</a> currently working on private graph algorithms with applications to private synthetic data generation.
+Currently, in the fall semester of 2025, I am having the privilege of visiting Sofya Raskhodnikova at Boston University.

 Before that, I worked as a _PLM consultant_ for _Atos_ in my vibrant home city, Munich.
 I am proficient with various technologies and tools, including **Java** with the *Spring Framework*, **AngularJS**, **Siemens Teamcenter**, and **Docker**.